LogtalkDotOrg/logtalk3/manuals/sources/userman/protocols.rst

 The built-in protocol *forwarding*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Logtalk defines a built-in protocol named ``forwarding`` that declares the
+Logtalk defines a built-in protocol named
+:ref:`forwarding <apis:forwarding/0>` that declares the
 :ref:`methods_forward_1` user-defined message forwarding
 handler, which is automatically called (if defined) by the runtime for
 any message that the receiving object does not understand.
 See also the